 The Transportation Master Plan outlines a low-stress bike network that is spaced about every half mile.
 When the network is built out, no one will ever be more than a quarter mile from one of the routes.
-The network is made up of enhanced bike lanes, bike corridors on quiet neighborhood streets, and trails.
+The network is made up of enhanced bike lanes that offer greater separation from vehicles than traditional bike lanes, bike corridors on quiet neighborhood streets, and trails.
 Enhanced bike lanes offer greater separation from vehicles than traditional bike lanes.